HannesAlexandersson/Simple-web-components-library/readme.md

 ## How to Contribute

 1. Check out the [CONTRIBUTING.md](CONTRIBUTING.md) for detailed instructions.
-2. Look at the open issues and select one labeled "good first issue" to start with.
+2. Look at the open issues and select one.
+Issues labeled "good first issue" is always good issues to start with if you are new to open source.

 ## License

 This project is licensed under the MIT License.

 #### IMPORTANT
-It isnt the quality or style or even functionality that matters in this project.
-We are NOT aiming to build the best and coolest component library.
-Whats important is that anybody should learn and get the confidence to start contributing to open source.
-And also please keep in mind that I am also very much in a learning state.
-I have never done this before, not started a component library nor have I ever opened up a repo for contributions.
-So there might be things that isnt best practice or even plain  out bad ideas in this repo.
-But the good thing is that then if you find anything you think should be changed YOU yourself can contribute by letting me know!
+It isn’t the quality, style, or even functionality that matters in this project.
+We are **NOT** aiming to build the best and coolest component library.
+What's important is that anybody should learn and gain confidence to start contributing to open source.
+Please keep in mind that I am also very much in a learning state.
+I have never started a component library nor opened up a repo for contributions before.
+There might be things that aren’t best practices or could be improved.
+If you find something that should be changed, please contribute by letting me know!